harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/snyk/snyk-scans.md

 1. Add a [codebase connector](/docs/continuous-integration/use-ci/codebase-configuration/create-and-configure-a-codebase/) that points to the repository you want to scan.

-2. Add a Security Tests or Build stage to your pipeline.
+2. Add a Security or Build stage to your pipeline.

 <!-- commenting out this step, doesn't look like it's necessary for orchestration scans